-We were lucky enough to enjoy the pools to ourselves for almost an hour.
-(Well, I was, because our mini man was having a nice, long morning nap thanks to the white noise courtesy of these amazing falls.)
-We took the path up and around the falls, to see all seventeen from different angles.
+It was a surreal experience to enjoy the pools to ourselves for almost an hour.
+While I jumped in for a dip and jumped along the rocks to get deeper into the pools, Aaron relaxed on the shady shores with Hudson.
+He was taking a nice, long morning nap thanks to all the white noise courtesy of the amazing falls.
+After my swim, we took the path up and around the falls to see all seventeen from different angles.
 We headed back to the main pool for Aaron and Hudson to take a dip.
 By this time, there were plenty of others enjoying the water and this part of the park was feeling pretty packed.
-After our final swim, we headed back on the boat to drive from Skradin to Roški Slap, with a stop at Visovac island.
+After our final swim, we headed back to the boat to drive from Skradin to Roški Slap, with a stop at Visovac Island.

-If you want to be super prepared, water shoes are a good idea as the limestone rock can be sharp and slippery, but we managed just fine without.
+If you want to be super prepared for swimming in Krka National Park, water shoes are a good idea as the limestone rock can be sharp and slippery, but we managed just fine without.

-If you’re looking for a decent hike, there’s an 8 km trail that starts at Stinice, near Visovac, that leads to Roški slap.
+If you’re looking for a decent hike when visiting Krka National Park, there’s an 8 km trail that starts at Stinice, near Visovac, that leads to Roški slap.
 See details here.

 After our quick stop, we continued on to Roški slap (slap means waterfall in Croatian).
 The entire drive between Skradin and Roški slap took about 40 minutes.

 Roški slap was a peaceful place to retreat after what was turning into an overcrowded afternoon at Skradinski buk.
-The waterfalls are a bit further away here, and there was a no swimming sign, but that didn’t stop someone from jumping into the water for a quick refreshing dip.
-There is shaded grass area on the water’s edge, which from here looks like a large, calm lake.
+Here, the waterfalls are a bit further away.
+There is a no swimming sign, but that didn’t stop someone from jumping in for a quick refreshing dip.
+We enjoyed the large, shaded grass area on the water’s edge, which from our spot looked like a large, calm lake.
 There’s a few smaller waterfalls landing in a stream nearby, and a restaurant a bit up from the water where you can enjoy these beautiful views.
-This part of Krka was practically empty, and we relaxed under the shade of the trees (and by that I mean constantly got up to stop our mini man from eating duck feathers, sticks, or trying to crawl directly into the water).
+This part of Krka was practically empty, and we relaxed under the shade of the trees (and by that I mean constantly got up to stop our son from eating duck feathers, sticks, or trying to crawl directly into the water).

-After all three of us were fully exhausted from all this relaxation, we headed up the river to explore the “necklaces” and the cave, Oziđana Pećina.
+After spending some time near the lake, we headed up the river to explore the “necklaces” and the cave, Oziđana Pećina.